flynx/argv.js/README.md

 		footer: 'Written by $AUTHOR ($VERSION / $LICENSE).',
 		license: 'BSD-3-Clause',

-		// alias, this tells the parser that '-b' is the same as '-basic' '-b': '-basic',
+		// Basic options
-		// basic quick-n-dirty option...
+		//
-		'-basic': function(opts, key, value){
+		// These simply asign a value to an attribute on the parsed
-			// ...
+		// object...
-		},

-		// basic value-getter option...
+		//
+		// If no value is given true is asigned to indicate that the
+		// option/command was given.

+		'-bool': {
+			doc: 'if given set .bool to true' },

+		// option with a value...
 		'-value': {
-			doc: 'Value option',
+			doc: 'set .x to X',

+			// 'X' (VALUE) is used for -help while 'x' (key) is where the
+			// value will be written...
 			arg: 'X | x',

+			// the value is optional by default but we can make it required by...
+			//valueRequired: true,
 		},

-		// full option settings...
-		'-f': '-full',
+		// setup an alias -r -> -required
+		'-r': '-required',

+		// a required option...
+		'-required': {
+			doc: 'set .required_option_given to true'

+			// NOTE: we can omit the VALUE part to not require a value...
+			// NOTE: of no attr is specified in arg option name is used.
+			arg: '| required_option_given',

+			required: true,
+		},

-		'-full': {
+		'-int': {
-			// option doc (optional)
-			doc: 'Option help',

-			// option value to be displayed in help (optional)
+			doc: 'pass an integer value',

-			// NOTE: "attr" is used as a key to set the value if .handler
+			// NOTE: if not key is given the VALUE name is used as a key, so the
-			//		was not defined and is ingored in all other cases...
+			// 		value here is assigned to .INT...
-			arg: 'VALUE | attr',
+			arg: 'INT',

-			// value type handler (optional)
+			// convert the input value to int...
 			type: 'int',

-			// envioroment value (optional)
-			env: 'VALUE',

-			// default value (optional)
-			default: 123,

-			// required status (optional)
-			required: false,

-			// handler (optional)
-			handler: function(opts, key, value){
-				// ...
 		},

+		'-default': {
+			doc: 'option with default value',
+			arg: 'VALUE | default',

+			default: 'some value',
 		},

+		'-home': {
+			doc: 'set home path',
+			arg: 'HOME | home',

+			// get the default value from the environment variable $HOME...
+			env: 'HOME',
+		},

+		// collecting values...
+		'-p': '-push',
+		'-push': {
+			doc: 'push elements to a .list',
+			arg: 'ELEM | list',

+			// this will add each argument to a -push option to a list...
+			collect: 'list',
+		},

+		// Command...
-		// command...
+		//
-		// NOTE: the only difference between an option and a command is
+		// The only difference between an option and a command is
 		// the prefix ('-' vs. '@') that determines how it is parsed,
-		//		otherwise they are identical and can alias each other...
+		// otherwise they are identical and everything above applies here
-		'@cmd', '@command',
+		// too...
 		'@command': {
 			// ...
 		},

+		// Since options and commands are identical aliases from one to the
+		// other to commands are also supported...
+		'-c': '@command',

+		// Active options/commnads
-		// example command-option alias...
+		//
-		'@help': '-help',
+		// These define .handler's...

+		// XXX .handler

+		// Nested parsers...
-		// nested parser...
+		//
 		'@nested': argv.Parser({
 				// ...
 			}).then(function(){